OpenBB-finance/OpenBB/website/content/sdk/reference/economy/performance.md

 ---
 title: performance
-description: This page provides detailed information on retrieving group performance data using OpenBB's economy module.
+description: "This page provides detailed information on retrieving group performance" data using OpenBB's economy module.
 It provides explanations on parameters and return types along with a link to the source code.
 keywords: